Minneapolis American Indian Center

 According to the 2000 census, the seven-county Twin Cities metropolitan area is home to approximately 34,000 Native Americans just under half of the state’s 81,000 American Indian population.
 Not only is the community large, it also is the poorest of all ethnic groups in the Minneapolis area.

 The MAIC recruited and engaged Native American community members living with or concerned about diabetes to form the Diabetes Community Council.
-This Council provides invaluable insight into the barriers of diabetes self management and the availability and accessibility of current resources.
+This Council provided invaluable insight into the barriers of diabetes self management and the availability and accessibility of current resources.
 With support and participation of project staff, the Council designed community-based activities to complement and expand

 resources to meet these needs.

 The NACC actively supported the planning process by attending all of the Council meetings and providing expertise and consultation on diabetes care.
 Collectively, the partners designed and coordinated the activities of the Full Circle Diabetes Program.
-The symbolic Circle Model of community organizing reflects Native American culture and values, recognizing that all people contribute to the survival and vitality of a community through their individual contributions.
+The symbolic Circle Model of community organizing reflected Native American culture and values, recognizing that all people contribute to the survival and vitality of a community through their individual contributions.

 Summary